-Makoto Fujimura is a contemporary artist, curator, writer, and founder of the International Arts Movement.
+Makoto Fujimura is a contemporary artist, curator, writer, and founder of the International Arts Movement and Fujimura Institute.
 He was named a Senior Fellow of the Trinity Forum in 2009.

 Fujimura was born in 1960 in Boston, Massachusetts.
-Educated bi-culturally between the U.S. and Japan, he graduated from Bucknell University in 1983 and received an M.F.A. from Tokyo National University of Fine Arts and Music with a Japanese Governmental Scholarship in 1989.
-His thesis painting was purchased by the university and he was invited to study in the Japanese Painting Doctorate program, a first for an outsider to this prestigious traditional program.
+Educated bi-culturally between the U.S. and Japan, he graduated from Bucknell University in 1983 and received an M.F.A. from Tokyo National University of Fine Arts and Music with a Japanese Governmental Scholarship.
+His thesis painting was purchased by the university, and he was invited to study in the Japanese Painting Doctorate program.

 A Presidential appointee to the National Council on the Arts from 2003-2009, Fujimura served as an international advocate for the arts, speaking with decision makers and advising governmental policies on the arts.
 In 2014, the American Academy of Religion named Makoto Fujimura as its “2014 Religion and the Arts” award recipient.
 He has had numerous museum exhibits including Tikotin Museum in Israel and Gonzaga Jundt Museum.
 A New York Times columnist David Brooks has featured Fujimura’s work as “a small rebellion against the quickening of time.”
 His new book Art+Faith: A Theology of Making (Yale U. Press, 2021) has been called by poet Christian Wiman as “a tonic for our atomized time”.